denise92/facebook-message/README.md

 Subscription Fields: You can checked all.

 Then press Save button.
-If Facebook get the verify code from https://your-web.com/fb/webhook, than you can start chat with your message bot now.
+If Facebook get the verify code from https://your-web.com/fb/webhook, than you can start chat with your Pages message bot now.